BU-CLOUD-F20/Containerizing_Neural_Nets/README.md

 The main target for this project is non-technical clinical end users mainly healthcare providers or researchers.
 However, developers are also considered for potential development and improvement.

-* As a clinical user, I want to be able to easily access both data and computation results of medical images, therefore I need a user-friendly platform ChRIS whose plugins can perform medical level computation for me.
+* As a clinical user, I want to analysis volume from brain MRI images.
+But I don't have enough computating resources and technical background, so I need a pipeline of ChRIS plugins that do the analysis for me in a user-friendly way.

 ## 3. Scope and Features Of The Project:

-* Explore two neural network classifier types:
+* Explore two types of neural network classifier of brain MRI:
 	* A network classifier that attempts to segment multiple classes concurrently and provide classification of each part of the brain.
 	* A network classifier that leverages many classifiers, each tuned to only one class pertaining to a specific anatomical feature of the brain.
 * Convert DICOM to file types compatible with the classifiers.
-* Build or expand some applications that implement the explored neural networks, which can generate detailed reports of MRI images of a patient's neuroanatomy.
+* Convert brain MRI to seperate labels
+* Convert segmented brain images to volume text report
 * Ability to run the applications on ChRIS as plugins.
 * (possible) Build classifiers for x86_64 and for IBM Power9 architectures that exist at the MOC.